Sellsuki/vuex-async-module/README.md

 }
 ```

-* Handle action with promise object
+* Handle action with promise using then, catch
 ```js
 import {mapActions} from 'vuex'